CoreWise/CWDemo/readme.md

 <h3 id="user-content-en">English Doc</h3>

-This project source code is Demo source code!
-Source code sdk_doc for secondary development of Chinese and English documents!
+The source code of the project is Demo source!
+The Chinese and English document source code is in the sdk_doc directory of the source code root directory, and the development package is in the source code CoreWiseDemo/app/libs/ directory.
 Features include :

 - BarCode
+- IDCard(RFID)
-- IDCard
+- Local IDCard(NFC)
 - BYD Big FingerPrint
 - BYD Small FingerPrint
 - SY FingerPrint